Senate blocks Planned Parenthood defunding measure

 Under U.S. law, donated human fetal tissue may be used for research, but profiting from its sale is prohibited.

-Republicans are likely to try again in September to stop Planned Parenthood from getting federal funds, which currently amounts to more than $500 million a year.
+Republicans are likely to try again in September to stop Planned Parenthood from getting federal funds, which currently amount to more than $500 million a year.

 After a congressional recess in August, conservative Republicans could try to attach their defunding measure to a bill to fund the government, raising the prospect of a possible government shutdown over the issue.

 The Republicans’ efforts have intensified America’s long-running debate about abortion just as the 2016 presidential campaign is getting under way.
-Those efforts have angered many Democrats.
+This has angered many Democrats.

 “I want to say to my Republican colleagues, the year is 2015, not 1955 and not 1895,” Warren added.